 If you don’t feel like reading, you can listen to Mike discuss these oral arguments and everything else mentioned below.
 It’s a good recap of what has happened up to September 2018 in this case:

-Earlier on our YouTube channel, we discussed how these oral arguments would work, but the long story short is that three judges are randomly picked from the Eleventh Circuit’s court of appeals, which covers three districts each from Alabama, Florida, and Georgia.
+The long story short regarding their workings is that three judges are randomly picked from the Eleventh Circuit’s court of appeals, which covers three districts each from Alabama, Florida, and Georgia.
 There are twelve active judges and eight senior judges that remain on the bench.
 Of the active judges, six were appointed by Republican presidents, and six were appointed by Democrats (President Trump has already appointed three).

 How can this be decided?